I was born in Douglas, Arizona to Rafael and Eva Gallego. We moved

 for 30 years.
 He thereafter worked at University Medical Center as the

 Facilities Manager and finally retired in 1993.
 My mother passed away

 in 2012 and I miss her dearly as she was everything I aspire to be as a person.

 I went to Tucson High School and graduated in 1968.
 I married in

-attorney practicing civil litigation.
+prosecutor in the Federal Court in Tucson.
 In 1972, my second son Adam

 Aguilar was born, who is an excellent cook and has managed many kitchens

-in Tucson.
 My third son Abram Aguilar was born in 1975, and he is now a

 say, these three sons are my heart and soul and I am ever so proud of